nocodb/nocodb/docker-compose/aio/README.md

 ## Install
 Run [install.sh](./install.sh), This script performs pre-requisite check, prompts you through required application properties and finally performs `docker-compose up -d`.
-Note: For most cases where any external integration is not required.
+Note: For most cases where no external integration required.
 The defaults properties are just fine.
 ```
 ./install.sh
 ```